 Free public transport in Melbourne

-As you can tell they’re really is a wide range of free activities to do across the city of Melbourne.
+As you can tell they’re really a wide range of free activities to do across the city of Melbourne.
 Did I mention that public transport within the Melbourne CBD is free to all as is the Wifi network?
 The Melbourne bike-share program like many worldwide allows one to rent a bike for a small price and return it to one of many docking stations across the city.
 Melbourne is a little different than most places in the fact by law you need to wear a bike helmet.

 Bike helmets come standard with the bikes you are renting.
 For further information on what is happening in Melbourne, I would be constantly checking the following sites.
-Whats on Melbourne is a site run by the Government.
-Time out Melbourne is always a great resource for happening and upcoming events in the City.
+Whats on Melbourne is a site run by the Government?
+Time Out Melbourne is always a great resource for happening and upcoming events in the City.

 You will find Melbourne a city of contrast from modern to classical, from busy streets and roads to quiet parks and gardens, from street art to Monet and Picasso in the museum from Michelin stars to street treats.
 There really is something for everyone with every budget.
 We hope this article has given you some ideas for free things to do in Melbourne.